ThRintelen/ngx-metafizzy-flickity/README.md

 # [Metafizzy Flickity](https://flickity.metafizzy.co/) for Angular

-# This package has been deprecated
+## This package has been deprecated
-## Package no longer supported.
+!
+Package no longer supported !

 ## Changelog